NabilahMO/ECG-Screening/README.md

 # **ECG Heartbeat Classification Using Machine Learning** (Scikit-Learn)

-This project utilises the Random Forest Classifier - a machine learning model capable of classifying individual heartbeats from ECG signals into either normal, supraventricular ectopic, ventricular ectopic or fusion beats.
+This project utilises the Random Forest Classifier (a machine learning model) to classify individual heartbeats from ECG signals into either normal, supraventricular ectopic, ventricular ectopic or fusion beats.

 Pipeline: